pianobooster/PianoBooster/doc/faq.md

 Then aim to use the **'Play Along'** mode as much as possible.

-To use the **'Follow You'** mode you will need set the latency value (see the next question) or alternately use a realtime sound generator with low latency (recommended, For Linux see [fluidsynth Low Latency page](https://github.com/FluidSynth/fluidsynth/wiki/LowLatency).
+To use the **'Follow You'** mode you will need set the latency value (see the next question) or alternately use a realtime sound generator with low latency (recommended, For Linux, BSD Unix see [fluidsynth Low Latency page](https://github.com/FluidSynth/fluidsynth/wiki/LowLatency).

 ## What is the latency fix?